Autofill credit cards, contacts, and passwords in Safari on Mac

 For security, set up your Mac to display the login window when it starts up and to require a password after sleep or a screen saver begins.
 Set up your iOS devices to require a passcode to unlock the screen.

-Tip: If you use iCloud Keychain to keep information safe on your Mac and other devices, Safari automatically fills in saved user names, passwords, and credit card info on all those devices.
+Tip: If you use iCloud Keychain to keep information safe on your Mac and other devices, you can use AutoFill to enter previously saved credit card info, user names, and passwords on all those devices.

 User names, passwords, and credit card information are encrypted in your macOS keychain.
 They’re also encrypted in your iCloud Keychain if it’s set up on your Mac.